 Street parking in the Historic District north of Liberty Street is currently free on Sundays, and on weekdays and Saturdays after 8pm.

-Most of the parking in downtown and Historic District Savannah is metered or in paid parking garages and lots, with parking charges mostly in the $1 per hour range (discount visitor passes are available).
+Most of the parking in downtown and Historic District Savannah is metered or in paid parking garages and lots, with parking charges north of Liberty Street mostly in the $1-$2 per hour range (discount visitor passes are available).
+Cheaper parking is available south of Liberty Street.
 More about paid parking in Savannah

 In the later evening and on Sundays (south of Liberty, on Saturdays too), availability of free parking opens up considerably, as the city does not currently require payment for street parking (and some lots) at these times.

 Even during the week, however, it is generally possible to find somewhere to park for free (or for much less than the regular charge), provided you don’t mind parking a little bit further away from your destination.
 Savannah is a great walking city, and also offers several free transit options for getting between outlying parts of the Historic District and downtown.